-This bill amends various provisions of the Louisiana Civil Code and Code of Civil Procedure to improve civil procedures, particularly regarding the interruption of prescription, sanctions, child custody proceedings, attorney conduct, and interdict handling.
+This bill proposes amendments to the Louisiana Civil Code and Code of Civil Procedure, aiming to improve civil procedures related to prescription interruption, sanctions, child custody, attorney conduct, and interdict handling.
 A significant change is the amendment of Civil Code Article 3462, which clarifies that filing an action in a competent court interrupts the prescriptive period, even if the venue is improper.
-It also introduces a seven-day suspension of prescription for defendants not served within the prescriptive period when an action is commenced in an improper venue.
-Other amendments include modifications to Article 863(F) to prevent sanctions for original petitions filed near the prescriptive date that are later dismissed or transferred, and the enactment of Article 1915(D) to clarify attorney responsibilities regarding evidence authenticity.
+Additionally, it introduces a seven-day suspension of prescription for defendants not served within the prescriptive period when an action is initiated in a competent court but in an improper venue.
+Other notable revisions include modifications to Article 863(F) to prevent sanctions for original petitions filed near the prescriptive date that are later dismissed or transferred, and the enactment of Article 1915(D) to clarify attorney responsibilities regarding evidence authenticity.

 HB178 Engrossed: 9:863(F)